Introduction to Scikit-Learn in Machine Learning

 How to reduce the dimensionality in dataset using Scikit-learn?

-As we can see, there is a reduction in the dimension from 3 → 2.
-Yes, there will be some information loss, but we try to retain maximum information in PCA.
+As we can see, there is a reduction in the dimension from 3 to 2.

-We are ready to apply machine learning algorithms to the prepared dataset and build our machine learning model.
+We are now ready to apply ML algorithms to the prepared Dataset and build our model.
 Let's see what Scikit-learn provides here.

 Building Machine Learning Model using Scikit-learn

-The sklearn library provides several machine learning models classified based on their type (linear models, tree-based, SVM-based, ensemble-based, etc.).
-Some standard algorithms are shown below and how they are imported.
+The sklearn library provides support for various machine learning models classified based on their type (linear models, tree-based, SVM-based, ensemble-based, etc.).
+Some standard algorithms are shown in the code and the commands to show how they can be used inside our Python programs.
 Check out the complete list here.

 from sklearn.linear_model import LinearRegression,LinearRegression